8iche/simwigo/README.md

 ## Features & Issues

-Feel free to contact me by e-mail for improvement or addition of new features and for issues you encountered.
+Feel free to contact me for improvement or addition of new features and for issues you encountered.

-## Credits

-Anis Boubekri : a.boubekri@protonmail.com